junxit/us-congress-bills-115/bill.md

 > To amend title XVIII of the Social Security Act to provide continued access to specialized Medicare Advantage plans for special needs individuals, and for other purposes.

 ## § 1.
+Short title

+This Act may be cited as the “Special Needs Plans Reauthorization Act of 2017” or the “SNP Reauthorization Act of 2017”.

+## § 2.
 Specialized Medicare Advantage plans for special needs individuals

 - **(a)** *Extension* Section 1859(f)(1) of the Social Security Act (42 U.S.C.
 1395w–28(f)(1)) is amended—
   - **(1)** by striking “and for periods before January 1, 2019”; and